-- Security-sign in and out of the Visitors Book, even at lunch times. - Children should never be left unsupervised.
+- Security-sign in and out at the school office, even at lunch times.
+Please ensure you have been given a visitors badge to wear. - Children should never be left unsupervised.
 If you see a child unsupervised, please inform a member of staff. - There is a fire escape plan in every classroom.
-Please ensure you know the nearest exit and assist with taking children out in the event of a fire alarm. - No climbing to put up displays-ask member of staff for a ladder (work experience students should not be putting up displays) - Should a child be ill, have soiled themselves, or have suffered an injury, please ask for a member of staff.
+Please ensure you know the nearest exit and assist with taking children out in the event of a fire alarm. - Please do not stand on chairs to put up any displays.
+Only members of staff trained in working at heights may use the ladders. - Should a child be ill, have soiled themselves or have suffered an injury, please ask for a member of staff.
 Do not deal with it yourself. - Work experience students from local high schools should not be left unattended with children. - If you should have an injury in school, there is a procedure to follow.
 Please consult a member of staff. - As a school we try to be proactive in keeping the children safe.
 Please be 'risk aware' and inform staff if you have any concerns. - If you are asked to do work involving food, please ensure that surfaces are clean and children's hands are washed.
-Please use the signs available to indicate a hot cooker.
+Please use the signs available to indicate a hot cooker. - In light of the pandemic, we ask that the COVID risk assessment be read and adhered to whilst you are in the school building.